ayushjrathod/hawknode-2.0/README.md

-# hawkknode - A web app to write blogs.
+# hawknode - A web app to write blogs.

 A blog web app developed utilizing MERN stack and libraries such as axios, bcrypt, multer and many more.